 The Environmental Science Centre incorporates teaching spaces, a laboratory, and practical learning area (PLA) for agricultural and aquatic experimentation.
 The building is located adjacent garden areas and a greenhouse where crops are grown and harvested.
 The PLA is a flexible space with high ceilings, good natural ventilation and natural lighting.

 A solar power generation plant (photovoltaic panels) has been installed on the roof and rainwater is harvested into underground tanks for irrigating the gardens.
 Large-diameter low-velocity fans assist in cooling.
-Our education architecture is designed to be flexible, cost effective, and durable.
-These projects often also adopt principals of Environmentally Sustainable Design (ESD).
+Our education architecture is designed to be flexible, cost effective, and durable, and often adopts principals of Environmentally Sustainable Design (ESD).